Don't let drain repairs drain your bank account

 How do you report a blocked drain?

-It's also a good idea to contact your water company.
+If it's within your boundary (or you're unsure), you may wish to contact your insurer for further guidance.
+But if the blockage is beyond your boundary, you'll need to contact your water company.
 If you’re unsure who this is, visit Water UK and enter your postcode.

 And that's all there is to it.
 There's really no need to let your drains drive you insane.